JDSherbert/JDSherbert/README.md

 <!-- my summary start -->
 <p>
 Welcome to my Github repository!
-I am a highly skilled and passionate Audio Engineer with extensive experience in the AAA game industry.
+I am a highly skilled and passionate Audio Engineer with extensive experience in the AAA and VR game industries.
 With a keen understanding of both the technical and creative aspects of game development, I strive to create immersive and captivating gaming experiences.

 I invite you to delve into my repository and checkout my work + contributions to the world of game audio!
 </p>